andreea-arhip/-aws-certified-developer-associate-DVA-C02-notes/practice_exams_notes/notes.md

       - S3 lifecycle actions are not replicated with S3 replication
       - Replication only replicates the objects added to the bucket after replication is enabled on the bucket
       - You can use replication to make copies of your objects that retain all metadata, such as the original object creation time and version IDs
+    - Cross region replication rules:
+      - The source and destination buckets must have versioning enabled.
+      - The source and destination buckets must be in different AWS Regions.
+      - Amazon S3 must have permissions to replicate objects from that source bucket to the destination bucket on your behalf.
-  - Ways to share S3 buckets accross accounts:
+  - Ways to share S3 buckets across accounts:
     - Same Partition (ex: both in aws standard commercial:
       - Use IAM roles (best for console + programmatic):
         - Finance creates role with S3 permission + trusts HR account to assume it